Binary fission requires

-- A bacterial generation time is also know as its doubling time.
+Bacterial generation time is also known as its doubling time.

-Most bacteria are mesophilic.
-Mesophilic bacteria grow best at 30-37°C. Optimum temperature for growth of common pathogenic bacteria is 37°C. Bacteria of a species will not grow but may remain alive at a maximum and a minimum temperature.
+Most bacteria is mesophilic.
+Mesophilic bacteria grow best at 30-37°C. The optimum temperature for growth of common pathogenic bacteria is 37°C. Bacteria of a species will not grow but may remain alive at a maximum and a minimum temperature.

 Exponential growth is a function of binary fission since at each division there are two new cells.
 The time between divisions is called generation time or the doubling time since this is the time for the population to double.
 These can range from minutes to days depending on the species of bacteria.